surifirstpin/biplus_documentation/DatabaseConnection.md

    **Connection** specifies a database connection from which a model can retrieve the data.
 Following are the steps to be followed to set up the connection.

 **I.**  Get the access details for your database such as Host name, schema name, username and password from your database administrator.
-From your database administrator, get the contact details for your database such as host name, database or schema name, username, and password.
 **II.** Enable secure access to your database.
 You have several choices:
   -  Using an IP Address Whitelist, optionally adding SSL Encryption.
   - Using an SSH Tunnel, which provides an encrypted connection and extra authentication.
 This is more secure but also is more time-consuming to set up.